-Sonoro Gold Corp. (formerly, Sonoro Metals Corp., TSXV: SMO) is a junior gold exploration, development, and soon to be gold producer, with properties in the mining-friendly jurisdiction of Sonora, Mexico.
-The Company plans to develop a heap leach pilot operation (HLPO) at its flagship property, the Cerro Caliche gold project and utilize the generated cash flow to fund further exploration and development.
-Sonoro has a highly experienced management team of mining, business and finance professionals with a successful track record in discovery through to resource development and production.
+Sonoro Gold is a gold exploration, development, and soon to be gold producer, with properties in the mining-friendly jurisdiction of Sonora, Mexico.
+The Company plans to develop a 15,000 tonne per day heap leach mining operation (HLMO) at its flagship property, the Cerro Caliche gold project and utilize the generated cash flow to fund further exploration and development.

 Cerro Caliche Gold Project, Sonora State, Mexico

 Preliminary Economic Assessment (PEA) Highlights ($1,750/oz gold price)

 Updated Mineral Resource Estimate (within Resource Pit Shells) at 0.207 g/t Au Cut-off: